POLICIES FOR FULL-TIME/ACADEMY STUDENTS

-These policies and disclosures are specific to our full-time diploma students and act as a supplement to the policies available here.
+These policies and disclosures are specific to our full-time Academy students and act as a supplement to the policies available here.

 The dates for each semester are as follows:

-Consistent with requirements of the Nevada Department of Education, in order to graduate and receive a diploma from Silicon Valley High School, students must complete a minimum of 230 credits.
+In order to graduate and receive a diploma from Silicon Valley High School Academy, students must complete a minimum of 230 credits.

-To be eligible to graduate from and receive a diploma from SVHS, the student must complete at least 25% of the credits required for graduation with SVHS, and must have been continuously enrolled as a full-time student for at least two full semesters.
+To be eligible to graduate from and receive a diploma from SVHS Academy, the student must complete at least 25% of the credits required for graduation with SVHS Academy, and must have been continuously enrolled as a full-time student for at least two full semesters.

 All students must at minimum complete the following courses: